Darshikartisto/Text_To_SQL/README.md

  **Clone the Repository**:
-   Clone the project repository to your local machine then pip install -r requirements.txt , connect to sql database , you may connect yours and then python app.py https://github.com/user-attachments/assets/50261a4a-f954-4cac-827c-a3ebb7b08892 **Latest Updates**
+   Clone the project repository to your local machine then pip install -r requirements.txt , connect to sql database , you may connect yours and then python app.py https://github.com/user-attachments/assets/50261a4a-f954-4cac-827c-a3ebb7b08892

+**Latest Updates**
-The model has been fine-tuned using a **P100 GPU**, and the complete version is now available.
+The model has been fine-tuned using a **P100 GPU** notebook updated https://github.com/Darshikartisto/Text_To_SQL/edit/main/texttossql-ipynb.ipynb, and the complete version is now available.
 It is fully operational and can be tested using **FastAPI** for integration.
 Further updates and enhancements will be added soon.